0xKayala/httpXplorer/README.md

 2. **Open a New Issue**: If the issue persists or you have identified a new problem, open a new issue on the project's GitHub repository.
 Provide detailed information about the problem, including any error messages encountered.

-3. **Seek Support**: Seek support from the project maintainers by contacting them via the contact details provided in the project's documentation or on the GitHub repository.

 ## License